ApplauseArchives/Swifjection/README.md

 The biggest advantage of using Swifjection as your Dependency Injection framework is that you don't have to map all your types in the module.
 When no instance or closure is mapped to type in module, Swifjection *tries* to create a fresh instance if one of the condition is met:
 - class inherits from `NSObject` - instance is created by calling `init`
-- class or struct conforms to `Injectable` protocol - instance is created by calling `init?(injector:)`
+- class or struct conforms to `Creatable` protocol - instance is created by calling `init`

 Othewrwise injector will return nil.